Chart Color Schemes

 Educational outcomes in Old Bar fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

 The area's university qualification rate is 18.1%, significantly lower than the NSW average of 32.2%.
 Bachelor degrees are most common at 13.0%, followed by postgraduate qualifications (3.2%) and graduate diplomas (1.9%).
-Vocational credentials are prevalent, with 44.3% of residents aged 15+ holding such qualifications - advanced diplomas at 11.4% and certificates at 32.9%.
-Educational participation is high, with 25.9% of residents currently enrolled in formal education.
+Vocational credentials are prevalent, with 44.3% of residents aged 15+ holding them, including advanced diplomas (11.4%) and certificates (32.9%).
+Educational participation is high, with 25.9% of residents currently enrolled in formal education, comprising 10.7% in primary, 6.6% in secondary, and 2.4% in tertiary education.

 Frequently Asked Questions - Education